andrewroberts/TrelloApp/dependencies.md

 # Google Apps Script Project: GAS-TrelloApp
-This repo (GAS-TrelloApp) was automatically updated on 27 November 2015 12:10:47 GMT by GasGit
+This repo (GAS-TrelloApp) was automatically updated on 12 December 2015 10:58:34 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project GAS-TrelloApp